klange/toaruos/README.md

 ### Is ToaruOS self-hosting?

+Currently, in the development of ToaruOS 2.0, self-hosting builds have not been tested and some utilities may be missing.

-With a capable compiler toolchain, ToaruOS is able to build its own kernel, userspace, libraries, and bootloader, and turn these into a working ISO CD image.
+Previously, with a capable compiler toolchain, ToaruOS 1.x was able to build its own kernel, userspace, libraries, and bootloader, and turn these into a working ISO CD image.

-ToaruOS is not currently capable of building most of its ports, due to a lack of a proper Posix shell and Make implementation.
+ToaruOS is not currently capable of building most of its ports, due to a lack of a proper POSIX shell and Make implementation.
 These are eventual goals of the project.

 ### Is ToaruOS a Linux distribution?